Boeing to invest $20 million in Virgin Galactic

-Virgin Galactic CEO George Whitesides says the company is projecting commercial flights by mid-2020.
+Virgin Galactic has not announced a specific date for beginning commercial flights but Whitesides said the company is projecting that by mid-2020.

 Virgin Galactic announced in July it intends to go public through a merger with Social Capital Hedosophia Holdings Corp.